dchantzis/jamesdoe-v1/README.md

 * Create, update and delete site updates.
 * Add, edit, delete image comments.

-This website currently functions for demonstration purposes only.
+**This website currently functions for demonstration purposes only.**

-[This is a redesigned version of a personal website]
+*This is a redesigned version of a personal website*

-### Technologies Used: ###
+### Technologies and tools used:

 * PHP
 * AJAX